ypicard/food-slacking-app/README.md

 ### Todos

  - Add a return button in each menu
- - Add Chaud chaud chaud, Pickles, FoodCheri
+ - Add Chaud chaud chaud, FoodCheri

 License
 ----